How to Care for Sunflowers & Harvest Seeds

 Sunflowers are fairly drought-hardy, however they do require the most amount of water at time of initial planting, and also about 20 days before and after blooming.

 Consider supporting larger (and taller) sunflowers with a stake to keep their stem from stressing and breaking.
-Burpee suggests staking blooms over 3 feet tall or those that are multi-branched.
+Burpee suggests staking blooms over three feet tall or those that are multi-branched.
 Use soft cloth or to keep the sunflower loosely supported.

 The variety of sunflower you select will likely depend upon your intentions for the flower.
 So before just grabbing a packet from the local nursery or grocery store, consider where you plan on planting the sunflower, and if you want to just enjoy the beauty of the bloom or harvest the bloom for seeds.